 Embrace the pain, it shows they’re working.

-Best strength exercises for marathon runners: box jumps
+Best strength exercises for runners, triathletes and cyclists: box jumps

-Plyometrics are exercises which involve explosive, repeated contractions.
+Plyometrics involve explosive, repeated contractions.
 Think skipping, jumping, hopping and clap press-ups.

 Their value lies in the development of tendon's ability to store energy and reuse it during the foot-strike phase.
 Storing this kinetic energy means you’re relying less on muscle for propulsion.

-Watch elite runners.
+Watch elite runners for example.
 You’ll notice the bounce with which they run compared to those who appear to ‘muscle through’ a run.

 There’s a myriad of plyometric exercises from skipping to high jumps, but box jumps are the most effective and best place to start.